augustinh22/msc_markdown/source/05_Discussion.md

 - existing water indicator -- [http://eo4sdg.org/wp-content/uploads/2017/07/SDG6.6.1\_brief\_GEO\_Week\_2017-2.pdf]this implementation offers a way to use Sentinel-2 images to extract water extent at 10m spatial resolution and higher temporal frequencey, which may be necessary for certain applications in comparison to extraction with Landsat-8 imagery.

+is this relevant for monitoring/detecting spatially-explicit evidence of humanitarian crisis?

+Sentinel-2 data is only available starting June 2015, so comparison to pre-conflict images are only available from Landsat, which is beyond the scope of this thesis, even if methods for intercalibration exist [@liIntercalibrationDMSPOLS2017].
+However, as previously mentioned, even if Sentinel-2 data was available before 2015, the presence of intense drought starting around 2007 definitely caused land cover change, but limits the ability to attribute changes to possibly being related to conflict.

+- contrast to results produced in the I3 project -- simple change between two images.
+These analysis methods open the door to being able to characterise temporal variability.

 ## Auxiliary data

 - Irrigated Areas (GMIA or Irrmap)